 While LCMS vs. LMS has another spotlight, it also can be helpful in online learning.

 - Content Authoring and Reusability: LCMS platforms offer powerful authoring capabilities that allow instructional designers and subject matter experts to create interactive and engaging learning content.
-The modular nature of LCMSs enables the reuse of training content components, reducing duplication and saving time in content development.
+The modular nature of LCMSs enables the reuse of training content components, reducing duplication and saving time.

 - Content Localization and Translation: LCMS supports the translation and localization of learning content, making it easier to deliver training programs to a global audience.
 Content can be adapted to specific languages, cultures, or regional requirements.